mitchross/k3s-argocd-starter/monitoring/README.md

 - **victoria-metrics/**: Metrics collection, storage, and alerting (Operator, VMSingle, VMAgent, VMAlert, VMRule, etc.)
 - **grafana/**: Visualization and dashboards for metrics (auto-provisioned for VictoriaMetrics)
 - **victorialogs/**: Centralized log collection and querying (VictoriaLogs)
+- **kube-state-metrics/**: Exposes Kubernetes object state as metrics for cluster monitoring (deployed in kube-system)
+- **node-exporter/**: Exposes node-level metrics for all cluster nodes (deployed as DaemonSet in monitoring)

 ## Usage
 - Deploy each component with Argo CD or Kustomize.
+The ApplicationSet is configured to deploy each component to the correct namespace automatically.
+- If you do not see metrics in Grafana, ensure both `kube-state-metrics` and `node-exporter` are healthy and running in their respective namespaces.
 - See each subfolder's README for details and customization options.

 ## References